Kitware/iMSTK/Docs/CodingGuide.md

 # Constructors

-* Ideally all or most member variables should be intialized after the constructor has run
+* Ideally all or most member variables should be initialized after the constructor has run

 * Note that `Eigen` matrices do not initialize to `0` the default constructor intentionally leaves the content at a random value

-* Prefer the default member initializer over constructor inizialization, this is safer when multiple constructors need to be implemented and reduces the footprint of the member initializer list.
+* Prefer the default member initializer over constructor initialization, this is safer when multiple constructors need to be implemented and reduces the footprint of the member initializer list.

 Example:
 ```